Andabe-Net/Azure-DevOps/Networking-in-azure/README.md

  A Network interfaces(i.e devices) may be assigned a public address.

- The bastion is attached a public ip to enable access
+ The bastion is attached a public ip to enable access.

  Bastion allows web based RDP access to vnet VM and exists within AzureBastionSubnet in the network.
 Bastion can be found

- in the Vm settings when deployed, to be connected with the vm via RDP or SSH
+ in the Vm settings when deployed, to be connected with the vm via RDP or SSH.

- The firewall would have to be attached to a public address to enable DNAT from the internet to the network resources
+ The firewall would have to be attached to a public address to enable DNAT from the internet to the network resources.